xdevplatform/search-tweets-python/README.rst

 The premium and enterprise Search APIs use different authentication methods and we attempt to provide a seamless way to handle authentication for all customers.
-We know credentials can be tricking or annoying - please read this in its entirety.
+We know credentials can be tricky or annoying - please read this in its entirety.

 Premium clients will require the ``bearer_token`` and ``endpoint``